OndrikB/dotfiles/README.md

  - leftwm
  - alacritty
  - rlaunch

-for setup, get `cargo`, build everything and copy it to /usr/bin (TODO: automate), then pull this
+ - polybar
+ - feh

+for setup, pull this, copy `setmeup.sh` into the home directory and run it